-- N. In the application of any of the foregoing provisions, when a holiday or regular day off falls within the prescribed period of absence, it shall not be charged against sick leave accrual. - O. Concurrent Running of Leave.
-To the extent permitted by law, the leaves outlined in this Agreement (including leave for industrial injury) shall run concurrently. - P. Special Sick Leave.
-All newly hired Corrections Officers shall be provided with thirty (30) days (245.1 hours for employees working 8.17 hour work shifts) special sick leave, which shall be used only to supplement the employee's industrial insurance benefit should the employee be injured on the job during his or her first calendar year on the job.
+Section 7.20.
+In the application of any of the foregoing provisions, when a qualifying, paid holiday or furlough day falls within the prescribed period of absence, it shall not be charged against sick leave accrual.

+Section 7.21.
+Concurrent Running of Leave.
+To the extent permitted by law, the leaves outlined in this Agreement (including leave for industrial injury) shall run concurrently.

+Section 7.22.
+Special Sick Leave.
+All newly hired Corrections Officers shall be provided with thirty (30) days (245.1 hours for employees working 8.17 hour work shifts) special sick leave, which shall be used only to supplement the employee's industrial insurance benefit should the employee be injured on the job during their first calendar year on the job.
 The special sick leave shall not be used until three (3) days (24.51 hours for employees working 8.17 hour work shifts) of regular sick leave have been used for each instance of on the job injury.
 After the first three (3) days (24.51 hours for employees working 8.17 hour work shifts) of leave, the employee must use special sick leave prior to using regular sick leave when on an FMLA qualified industrial injury leave.
 During the second year of employment, and for all succeeding years, all Corrections Officers shall be provided with twenty (20) days (163.4 hours for employees working 8.17 hour work shifts) special sick leave which shall only be utilized in the circumstances as herein described.
-Special sick leave is non-cumulative, but is renewable annually. - Q. Organ Donor Leave.
-Employees shall be eligible for organ donor leave consistent with King County Code 3.12.215. - R. Sick Leave Donations.
-Employees in the bargaining unit shall be allowed to donate sick leave in accordance with the provisions set forth in King County Code 3.12.223, as amended. - S. Paid Parental Leave shall be granted to Employees pursuant to King County Code Section 3.12.219, for the birth of an Employee's child, the Employee's adoption of a child, or the foster-to-adopt placement of a child with the Employee. - T. Pre-scheduled use of sick leave for medical appointments shall not count against leave slots. - U. Employees needing to attend medical appointments, but who have exhausted their sick leave due to OJI or FMLA certified reasons may use any available leave banks, or leave without pay if they have no leave balances, to attend these appointments.
+Special sick leave is non-cumulative, but is renewable annually.

+Section 7.23.
+Organ Donor Leave.
+Employees shall be eligible for organ donor leave consistent with King County Code 3.12.215.

+Section 7.24.
+Sick Leave Donations.
+Employees in the bargaining unit shall be allowed to donate sick leave in accordance with the provisions set forth in King County Code 3.12.223, as amended.

+Section 7.25.
+Paid Parental Leave.
+Paid Parental Leave shall be granted to Employees pursuant to King County Code Section 3.12.219 and 3.12.221, for the birth of an Employee's child, the Employee's adoption of a child, or the foster-to-adopt placement of a child with the Employee.

+Section 7.26.
+Pre-scheduled use of sick leave for medical appointments shall not count against leave slots.

+Section 7.27.
+Employees needing to attend medical appointments, but who have exhausted their sick leave due to an on-the-job-injury (OJI) or FMLA/KCFML certified reasons may use any available leave banks, or leave without pay if they have no leave balances, to attend these appointments.
 Medical documentation may be required to be submitted to DAJD HR upon return to work after these appointments.
-Such employees may use vacation leave, holiday leave, or compensatory time off (CTO) for all follow-up appointments related to those health reasons.
+Such employees may use vacation leave, holiday leave, or compensatory time off (CTO) for all follow-up appointments related to the OJI or FMLA/KCFML.